Skip to content

 • Pipe saturation resulted in markedly slower page loads above 20 concurrent users

-• 30-40%+ CPU utilization spikes noticed when serving 20+ dynamic requests
+• 30-40%+ CPU utilization spikes were noticed when serving 20+ dynamic requests

-• Downtime for 14 minutes observed during 4-day test period
+• Downtime for 14 minutes was observed during the 4-day test period

 Does Bluehost Hosting have any other or unique features?

 Bluehost also includes a domain name and email accounts with their plans.
-A domain can be expensive at times, so having the option to get one for free is great.
-Not every hosting site offer free emails along with parked and sub-domains.
+A domain can be expensive at times, so having the option to get one for free is excellent.
+Not every hosting site offers free emails along with parked and sub-domains.

-cPanel is also included with all the optimised plans.
-This is used by many companies, meaning many people have good understanding and great knowledge on the control panel.
+All the optimised plans include cPanel, which is used by many companies.
+This means many people have a good understanding and great knowledge of the control panel.

 Pricing comparison table contrasting Bluehost Hosting’s entry-level shared hosting plan against some of their major competitors: